ceejbot/light-cycle/README.md

 ### cycle.locate(id)

 Given the id of some data you wish to locate, return the resource where it should reside. `id` may be a string or a buffer.

+### cycle.rebalance()

+Resize the cycle to accomodate the current number of entries plus some padding.

+This is called automatically if the number of entries added exceeds the size option passed in at configuration.
+Rebalance is not automatically called when resources are removed.

+Hash keys are cached, so rebalancing shouldn't be too slow, but to avoid thrash rebalancing pads out the size and the replica count by `Lightcycle.SIZE_PAD` and `Lightcycle.REPLICAS_PAD` respectively.
+For best results, choose a size setting at start that can accomodate the number of resources you intend to use.

 ## See Also